FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/optical-spectroscopy-structure.rst

 :ref:`NXdispersion`
     This is an umbrella base class for a group of dispersion functions to describe the material.
-    For a simple dispersion it may contain only on NXdispersion_function or NXdispersion_table entry.
+    For a simple dispersion it may contain only one NXdispersion_function or NXdispersion_table entry.
     If it contains multiple entries the actual dispersion is the sum of all dispersion functions and tables.
-    This allows for, e.g. splitting real and imaginary parts and describing them seperately or adding a dielectric background (e.g. Sellmeier model) to an oscillator model (e.g. Lorentz).
+    This allows for, e.g. splitting real and imaginary parts and describing them separately or adding a dielectric background (e.g. Sellmeier model) to an oscillator model (e.g. Lorentz).

 :ref:`NXdispersion_function`